Zelone/ZBulkEmail/README.md

 * Write the email to be sent
-* send it to yourself with the subject "CODEE" \<Case sensitive\>
+* send it to yourself(-u user , -p password) with a dummy subject (-si Subject input) example "CODEE"
-* Open the CARL.java file in src/carl
-* Edit to add ID and Password of your email
-* Edit the subject line in the main function at line 57
-* Build the Jar file
+* Run jar file with -h argument and follow the commnd.
-* Create the file "Book.id" \<Case sensitive\> in the dist folder \< Netbeans jar files go to dist folder after being built with the lib files\>
+* Create the file (-f filename) "Book.id" \<Case sensitive\> in the dist folder \< Netbeans jar files go to dist folder after being built with the lib files\>
 * Reciever Email ids are to be written in a file using new line as delimiter.
+* Reciever Subject Line (-so subject output) is to be written in the argument
-* Run the Jar file
+* Run the Jar file with arguments
+        -u "username@gmail.com" -p "password" -si "CODEE" -so "Invitation to CARL lab workshop ."
+* Optional argument -f "Book.id"

 ## External jar used: